arcus/education_fellows/SQL.md

  2. The **Column(s)** from the **Table(s)** you want to look at.
  3. The **filtering condition(s)** you want to applied to your data pull.

-You put these basic peaces of information together as shown below to create a SQL query:
+You put these basic peaces of information together using the syntax shown below to create a SQL query:

 ```sql
 SELECT _2_